Conda for Bioinformatics

 conda install -c r r-ggplot2

-# Search in bioconda specifically
+# Search in bioconda specifically (no environment needed)

 conda search -c bioconda "gatk*"